 7. Parenthetical

 A parenthetical is 3.5 inches from the left and 3 – 3.5 inches from the right.
-It is never at the centre.
+It is never at the center.
 It can be an action or emotion of the character.
 Parentheticals should be used only when required.
-An example:

 8. Transition

 These are used when switching from one scene to another.
 They are 1 inch from the right margin and in all caps.
-FADE IN is used only in the beginning of a script.
+FADE-IN is used only at the beginning of a script.
 And FADE OUT to indicate that the script ends.
 Here are some types of transitions:

 - FADE IN: